COVID Information (as of 10.4.23):

 - If you have an emergency, call 911.

-You will continue to get reminders about your appointment, so please call and cancel if you do not wish to have your appointment to avoid being charged the $50 no show fee.
+You will continue to get reminders about your appointment, so please call or go to your patient portal and cancel if you cannot make it to your appointment to avoid being charged the $50 no show fee.

 If you have any questions or are unclear about our services at any time, please visit our website or contact us at 503-838-8313.
-We want everyone to be safe and well.
 The services explained above will be in effect until further notice.

 We are located across from the Woodcock Education Building, and next to the Winters Math and Nursing Building.
 For appointments stop by or call 503-838-8313.